wp-plugins/wp-awesome-faq/readme.txt

 *  Extract the zip file, copy and paste to the 'wp-conten/plugins/' directory of your WordPress Installation.
 *  Activate the plugin.
 *  Create a new page named it "FAQ".
 In the Editor place this shortcode [faq]
+* To show all FAQ's items a shortcode [faq] needed, just crate a page for your FAQ section and update the page.
+If you want to show Category based Shortcodes Go To>>FAQ Category and you will see Shotcodes like [faq cat_id="8"] , this is the shortcode you need to place where you want to show the FAQ.

 Installation Video Tutorial:
 [youtube http://www.youtube.com/watch?v=_R-9s1pm9ko]